facing-dev/vue-facing-decorator/docs/en/readme.md

 Works on TypeScript and decorator.

 * Community desired vue class component with typescript decorators.
+* Compatible with both stage3 and stage2 decorators.
+* Compatible with both TypeScript and JavaScript projects.
 * Safety.
 Transform es class to vue options api according to specifications.
 * Performance.
 Once transform on project loading, ready for everywhere.
 * Support ES class inherit, vue `extends` and vue `mixins`.